spourasgari/S.mart-Lab-AMR/Instructions/README.md

 It's recommended to use ```colcon build --packages-up-to package-name``` at least for the first builds, to make sure all dependencies are also built.

+## Steering

+Use ```ros2 run teleop_twist_keyboard teleop_twist_keyboard```, but be careful about the speed, particularly the linear speed.
+You can decrease it directly using the interface.

+TODO There is a bug here, where speed increase/decrease buttons repeat the last movement command, too.
+Press any key to send a stop command (even if the robot is stopped), before changing the speeds.

 ## TODO Electronics

 ### Add a fuse